Libušín

 Libušín is a town in Kladno District in the Central Bohemian Region of the Czech Republic.
-It has about 3,600 inhabitants.
+It has about 3,500 inhabitants.
+The town proper is located in the Prague Plateau.
+In 1885–2002, bituminous coal was mined in Libušín, thanks to which the municipality grew and in 1919 it was promoted to a town.

 Etymology

 The oldest entry of the name of the village was Ľubošín.
 The name was derived from the personal name Ľuboša, meaning "Ľuboša's (property)".

 Geography

 Libušín is located about 4 km northwest of Kladno and 20 km northwest of Prague.
 Almost the entire municipal territory lies in the Prague Plateau, only a small part in the west extends into the Džbán range.
 The highest point is at 424 m above sea level.

 History

 According to archaeological finds, there was a Slavic settlement already in the 6th–7th century.
 At the end of the 9th century, a gord was built here.
 The first written mention of Libušín is from 1052.
 In 1277, it was donated to the Ostrov Monastery in Davle by King Ottokar II.
 In 1514, the Martinic family bought Libušín and owned it until the 20th century.

-In 1775, black coal was found near Libušín.
+In 1775, bituminous coal was found near Libušín.
 The coal mining in the municipal territory started in 1885, when the first of three mines in Libušín was opened.
 The coal mining increased the town's population and accelerated its development.
 The coal was mined here until 2002.

 In 1919, Libušín became a town, but it lost the town status for the period 1961–2006.